Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 How is lowkey used in social media captions?

-Creators often use lowkey to soften bold opinions.
+Creators often use lowkey to soften bold opinions or strong feelings.

 Examples: